The more miserable she was, the happier I was!

 - Provide her with some forward-thinking tools where we consider the repercussions (and there will be repercussions) of a future with or without her boyfriend/husband’s input.

+I don’t feel good that I put my ex wife through hell.
 It is my belief that if mom is happy, the kids will be happy and if the kids are happy, dad’s level of stress will decrease, thus increasing the chances of a positive working relationship with the mother.